 The Company has elected to be treated for U.S. federal income tax purposes as a RIC.
 As a RIC, the Company generally will not incur corporate-level U.S. federal income taxes on net ordinary income or capital gains that the Company timely distributes each taxable year as dividends to its stockholders.
 To qualify as a RIC in any taxable year, the Company must, among other things, satisfy certain source-of-income and asset diversification requirements.
 In addition, the Company must satisfy the Annual Distribution Requirement.
-As a part of maintaining its RIC status, undistributed taxable income (subject to a 4% nondeductible, U.S. federal excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the later of eight-and-one-half months after the close of the taxable year in which such taxable income was generated and paid to the shareholders in the 12-month period following the close of such taxable year and not later than the date of the first dividend payment of the same type of dividend made after such declaration.
-For the taxable year ended December 31, 2016, the Company distributed \$7.1 million, or \$0.096753 per share, of our taxable income in 2017, prior to the filing of its U.S. federal income tax return for our 2016 taxable year.
-As a result, we were subject to a 4% nondeductible, U.S. federal excise tax liability of approximately \$239,000.
-For the taxable year ended December 31, 2017, the Company distributed \$14.9 million, or \$0.187394 per share, of our taxable income in 2018, prior to the filing of its U.S. federal income tax return for our 2017 taxable year.
-As a result, we were subject to a 4% nondeductible, U.S. federal excise tax liability of approximately \$542,000.
-For the taxable year ended December 31, 2018, the Company distributed \$20.5 million, or \$0.260865 per share, of our taxable income in 2019, prior to the filing of its U.S. federal income tax return for our 2018 taxable year.
+As a part of maintaining its RIC status, undistributed taxable income (subject to a 4% nondeductible, U.S. federal excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the later of eight-and-one-half months after the close of the taxable year in which such taxable income was generated or the extended due date for the timely filing of the tax return related to the tax year in which such taxable income was generated and paid to the shareholders in the 12-month period following the close of such taxable year and not later than the date of the first dividend payment of the same type of dividend made after such declaration.
+For the taxable year ended December 31, 2017, the Company distributed \$14.9 million, or \$0.187394 per share, of our taxable income in 2018, prior to filing of its U.S. federal income tax return for its 2017 taxable year.
+As a result, the Company was subject to a 4% nondeductible, U.S. federal excise tax liability of approximately \$542,000.
+For the taxable year ended December 31, 2018, the Company distributed \$20.5 million, or \$0.260865 per share, of its taxable income in 2019, prior to filing of its U.S. federal income tax return for its 2018 taxable year.
+As a result, the Company was subject to a 4% nondeductible, U.S. federal excise tax liability of approximately \$765,000.
+For the taxable year ended December 31, 2019, the Company distributed \$17.1 million